FansDB/docs/docs/guides/scraping-scenes-via-fansdb.md

 ## Identify

-For people that want fully automatic option and don't mind some potential inaccuracies.
+For people that want a fully automatic option and don't mind some potential inaccuracies.
 The task will automatically go through all scenes and match them based on perceptual hash.
 You can also create all missing objects automatically.
 No manual verification is possible.

 !!! warning
     Task is irreversible, so it's a good idea to [make a backup](https://docs.stashapp.cc/guides/backup-and-restore-database/){target="_blank"} before running it.